JacobK932/9645_computer_science/9645_vault/student_notes/git_and_github_notes.md

 Git:
 - Git is for Version Control
-- It allows us to keep work in verstions
+- It allows us to keep work in versions
 - It saves changes as diffs

 ## How to Stage, Commit and Push from Terminal: